openjusticeok/spi-2023/README.md

 ## Presentation Outline:

 1) Where do you get data from?
-2) How do you get data into R / RStudio?
+2) How and why do you get data into R / RStudio?
 3) How and why do you "clean" data with R?
 4) How do you analyze / graph data with R?
 5) What other cools stuff is possible with R?